Canada provincial party elects new leader months before polls

 Ford, a former Toronto city councillor, will have to unify the party and spearhead a campaign to oust Ontario’s 14-year-old Liberal government, led by Premier Kathleen Wynne.

-“Tonight we took the first step in defeating Kathleen Wynne,” Ford told reporters.
-“To the people of Ontario, I say relief is on its way.”
+“Tonight we took the first step in defeating Kathleen Wynne,” Ford told reporters.“To the people of Ontario, I say relief is on its way.”

 The run-up to Saturday’s election was marred by several hiccups, including troubles with voter registration and a failed last-minute attempt by Brown to re-enter the leadership race.